projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

 ************************************

 In this section, we will use :ref:`virtio-blk` to launch the Preempt-RT VM.
-If you need a better performance, follow the :ref:`building-acrn-in-docker` to build the ACRN kernel for the Service VM, then :ref:`passthrough SATA disk <passthru rtvm>` to launch Preempt-RT VM.
+If you need better performance, follow :ref:`building-acrn-in-docker` to build the ACRN kernel for the Service VM, and then :ref:`passthrough the SATA disk <passthru rtvm>` to launch the Preempt-RT VM.

 #.
 Log in to the Service VM with root privileges.